franks42/clj-ns-browser/README.md

 ## Documentation, Usage, Issues, Futures...

-Please take a look at the clj-ns-browser's wiki for detailed information about features, usage, and feedback: "https://github.com/franks42/clj-ns-browser/wiki"
+Please take a look at the clj-ns-browser's wiki for detailed information about features, usage, and feedback: "https://github.com/franks42/clj-ns-browser/wiki"  (a work in progress...)

 ## Authors